MDC (band)

 MDC is an American punk rock band formed in 1979 in Austin, Texas, subsequently based in San Francisco, and currently Portland, Oregon.
 Among the first wave of bands to define the sound and style of American hardcore punk, MDC originally formed as The Stains; they have periodically changed the meaning of "MDC", the most frequent being Millions of Dead Cops.
 The band's lyrical content expresses radical left political views and has proven influential within the punk subculture.

-MDC released material through ex-Dead Kennedys singer Jello Biafra's independent label Alternative Tentacles.
-In the 1990s, vocalist Dave Dictor published editorials for the internationally distributed fanzine Maximumrocknroll.
+MDC released material through former Dead Kennedys singer Jello Biafra's independent label Alternative Tentacles.
+In the 1990s, vocalist Dave Dictor published editorials for the internationally distributed fanzine Maximum Rocknroll.
 MDC's initial run ended in 1995, and the band spent five years on hiatus, before returning in 2000 with some new band members.

-Career
+History

 Early years

 Formed in the late 1970s as The Stains and playing their first gig under this name in August 1980, MDC were one of three pioneering hardcore punk bands in Austin, Texas, in the early '80s, alongside The Dicks and Big Boys.
 These bands frequently played together and established the Austin hardcore scene.
 They released one single as The Stains in 1981, featuring a slower version of the future MDC song "John Wayne Was a Nazi" backed with "Born to Die".
 Both songs were later released on the debut MDC album.